beresandras/clear-diffusion-keras/README.md

 ![flowers stochastic generation](./assets/generation.webp)

+Diffusion models are trained to denoise noisy images, and can generate images by iteratively denoising pure noise.

 This repository contains:
 * An implementation of [Denoising Diffusion Implicit Models (DDIM)](https://arxiv.org/abs/2010.02502) with continuous time.
 All variables are properly named and the code is densely commented.
 It was used for ablations and hyperparameter optimization for the corresponding [Keras code example](https://keras.io/examples/generative/).
 * Stochastic sampling, with which the model becomes a [Denoising Diffusion Probabilistic Model (DDPM)](https://arxiv.org/abs/2006.11239). `Stochasticity` corresponds to *eta* in the DDIM paper, while the `variance_preserving` flag selects between the two sampling versions ([Equation 16 in DDIM](https://arxiv.org/abs/2010.02502)).